Cat fleas are very normal and they’re the most common reason for a cat to develop a skin problem.

 Never use a dog flea product on your cat as the active ingredient, permethrin, can be extremely toxic to your cat.
 If you have dogs as well as cats, don’t treat your dogs with any flea treatment products containing this chemical as cats can be exposed to it by contact.
 If your cat has a bad reaction to a cat flea product you should tell the Veterinary Medicines Directorate.
 More information is available from International Cat Care.

-When you’re deciding how to get rid of cat fleas, remember you’ll have to treat your house as well as your cat.
+When you’re deciding how to get rid of fleas on cats, remember you’ll have to treat your house as well as your cat.
 You should use a combination of topical products to kill the adult fleas, plus a house treatment that will prevent eggs developing into adults.
 Make sure all soft furnishings and carpets are regularly thoroughly washed on a high heat, too.
 All these flea prevention steps are key to keeping a flea free home.

 Remember, it’s very important you speak to your vet before treating your cat, particularly if they’re pregnant or feeding new kittens.
 Some off-the-shelf products are less effective than prescribed products, and cats can even build up an immunity to these treatments.
 Your vet will be able to advise on the best cat flea treatment for your cat.